http4k/http4k/README.md

 * **Application as a Function:** Based on the Twitter paper ["Your Server as a Function"](https://monkey.org/~marius/funsrv.pdf), all HTTP services can be composed of 2 types of simple function:
     * *HttpHandler:* `(Request) -> Response` - provides a remote call for processing a Request.
-    * *Filter:* `(HttpHandler) -> HttpHandler` - adds Request/Response pre/post processing.
+    * *Filter:* `(HttpHandler) -> HttpHandler` - adds Request/Response pre/post-processing.
 These filters are composed to make stacks of reusable behaviour that can then be applied to an `HttpHandler`.
 * **Immutability:** All entities in the library are immutable unless their function explicitly disallows this.
 * **Symmetric:** The `HttpHandler` interface is identical for both HTTP services and clients.
 This allows for simple offline testability of applications, as well as plugging together of services without HTTP container being required.
-* **Dependency-lite:** Apart the from Kotlin StdLib, `http4k-core` module has **ZERO** dependencies and weighs in at ~1mb.
+* **Dependency-lite:** Apart from the Kotlin StdLib, `http4k-core` module has **ZERO** dependencies and weighs in at ~1mb.
 Add-on modules only have dependencies required for specific implementation.
 * **Testability** Built by **TDD** enthusiasts, so supports **super-easy** mechanisms for both in-memory and port-based testing of:
     * individual endpoints
     * applications